 - Do not send data files electronically through email.

-- If you have promised to destroy data after the project is completed, reformat and physically destroy electronic media (diskettes, CD's, DVD's, etc.), and shred paper, including backups.
+- If you have promised to destroy data after the project is completed, reformat and physically destroy electronic media, and shred paper, including backups.

 - In reporting your data, always use cell sizes large enough to protect the identity of respondents.